CitizenLabDotCo/citizenlab/docs/README.md

 ## Changed
 - Userid instead of email is used for hidden field in surveys (Leiden)
-- Set status to 'draft' by default when creating a project
+- New projects have 'draft' status by default

+## Fixed
+- Topics filter in ideas overview works again

 ## 2020-07-09 - Workshops